Otis, Massachusetts

 Otis is a town in Berkshire County, Massachusetts, United States.
-It is part of the Pittsfield, Massachusetts Metropolitan Statistical Area.
+It is part of the Pittsfield, Massachusetts, Metropolitan Statistical Area.
 The population was 1,634 at the 2020 census.

 History

-Officially incorporated in 1810, the town was created when the unincorporated town of Loudon annexed the adjacent District of Bethlehem in 1809.
+The town was incorporated in 1810, created when the unincorporated town of Loudon annexed the adjacent District of Bethlehem in 1809.
 It was named after Harrison Gray Otis, an influential lawyer, financier, and politician in revolutionary Massachusetts.
-General Henry Knox passed through the town in January 1776, bringing cannons from Fort Ticonderoga in New York to aid in ending the Siege of Boston, a route now known as the Knox Trail.
+Colonel Henry Knox passed through the town in January 1776, bringing cannons from Fort Ticonderoga in New York to aid in ending the Siege of Boston, a route now known as the Knox Trail.
 The town was a farming community, with several small mill industries growing along the waterways, and today is mostly rural with some tourism.

 Geography

 According to the United States Census Bureau, the town has a total area of 98.5 km2, of which 92.1 km2 is land and 6.5 km2, or 6.55%, is water.
 Otis lies along the eastern border of Berkshire County with Hampden County, bordered by Becket to the north, Blandford to the east, Tolland to the southeast, Sandisfield to the south, and Monterey and Tyringham to the west.
 Otis is 23 mi southeast of Pittsfield, 30 mi west-northwest of Springfield, and 116 mi west of Boston.

 Otis lies in the southern end of the Berkshire Mountains, and is dotted by several hills.
 The West Branch of the Farmington River rises in the town, heading southward towards the Connecticut River.
 The southeastern part of town is dominated by the Otis Reservoir and Big Pond, as well as portions of Tolland State Forest and Otis State Forest.
 The highest points in the town are to the north, with Church Hill to the east and Kingsbury Mountain to the west.
 Much of the land around the brooks of town is marshy.
 Just west of the town center is Otis Ridge Ski Area.
 Most of the population is around the reservoir and the center of town.

 Otis lies at the intersection of Massachusetts Route 8 and Route 23.
-Route 8 was once part of the New England interstate system, as the Stratford-Waterbury-North Adams Route.
+Route 8 was once part of the New England highway network, as the Stratford-Waterbury-North Adams Route.
 Route 23 is known as the Knox Trail, with a historical marker along the route in the eastern part of town.
 Interstate 90 (the Massachusetts Turnpike) passes through the northern edge of town twice, with the nearest exit being in Lee.
 There is no rail, bus or air service in town, with the nearest being in Pittsfield and Westfield.
 The nearest national air service is at Bradley International Airport in Windsor Locks, Connecticut.